Compare Cost of Living Between Two Metros

 Putting all seven steps together for our software developer comparison:

 • Taxes.
-A 5-7 percentage point higher marginal tax rate in NYC further widens the gap, perhaps by another 3-5% of total compensation.
+A 5-7 percentage point higher marginal tax rate in NYC tips the near-even pre-tax picture, worth perhaps another 3-5% of total compensation against New York.

 The point is not that one city is universally better than the other.
-The point is that a meaningful comparison requires personalizing the data to your circumstances, layering in income, and adjusting for taxes.
+Here, the cost gap and the wage premium very nearly offset, so the headline "New York is more expensive" story is technically true but incomplete: a meaningful comparison requires personalizing the data to your circumstances, layering in income, and adjusting for taxes, and any one of those steps alone can flip the practical conclusion.
 The headline RPP ratio is just the first step.

 Use the Tools